miso-lims/miso-lims/docs/user_manual/boxes.md

     * Ensure that the tube barcode is correctly associated with an item in MISO.
  * The network is down or MISO cannot connect to the scanner
     * Fix these problems first, then rescan.
- * Specific to Ziath DP5 Mirage Rack Reader's
+ * Specific to Ziath DP5 Mirage Rack Reader
-    * Check if Container ID on the software matches the default value of 'mirage96sbs'
+    * Check if Container UID on the software matches the default value of 'mirage96sbs'

 ## Exporting Box Information